Explicit fractional Laplacians and Riesz potentials of classical functions: Introduction

-Here $\dashint_{\mathbb{R}^d} \cdot$ denotes the Cauchy principal value integral \cite[Ch.~2.4]{King2009a}. \end{definition} As mentioned above, these three definitions for the fractional Laplacian are equivalent in the appropriate parameter ranges provided the domain is $\mathbb{R}^d$ (the case of bounded domains is much more subtle \cite{garbaczewski2019fractional}).
-We refer to \cite{Kwasnicki2017} for detailed arguments on their equivalence as well as a number of more rarely encountered alternative definitions.
+At positive integer values of $s$, the poles of $\gamma_d(-2s)$ are cancelled by the corresponding zeros of the finite sum in $\chi_{d,k}(2s)$, so the normalization is understood by analytic continuation.
+This definition is independent of the admissible choice of $k$ and has Fourier multiplier $|\xi|^{2s}$ \cite[Sec.~1.1]{dyda2017fractional}. \end{definition} \begin{remark} For $0<s<1$, one may take $k=2$, and \cref{def:higherorderfractionallaplace} reduces to the principal-value definition above.
+More generally, the cancellation in the centered difference gives $\Delta_y^k f(x)=O(|y|^k)$ as $y\to0$, so local integrability follows from $k>2s$.
+This is the definition underlying the $s>0$ range in \cref{thm:meijergDKKtheorem1}. \end{remark} As mentioned above, the Fourier, Riesz and singular-integral definitions for the fractional Laplacian are equivalent in the appropriate parameter ranges provided the domain is $\mathbb{R}^d$ (the case of bounded domains is much more subtle \cite{garbaczewski2019fractional}).
+We refer to \cite{Kwasnicki2017,dyda2017fractional} for detailed arguments and higher-order extensions.